ProCode-Software/proicons/site/src/docs/introduction/about.md

 ## License
 The ProIcons library is MIT-licensed, giving you the freedom to use, share, modify and distribute the library.
 Learn more [here](https://github.com/ProCode-Software/proicons/?tab=MIT-1-ov-file).

-## Usage of Brand Icons
-ProIcons contains brand icons that may be trademarked by other brands and may have additional terms and guidelines associated with the use of their logo.
-These may also be licensed under licenses that may not align with ProIcons' MIT license.
-We will provide licensing information and guidelines for these icons if possible.

-ProCode Software cannot be held responsible for any legal action from brands or users of the library. and may also request to have them removed at any time.

-### Update or Removal of Brands
-If an icon or its information is outdated or should a brand wish for an update, please submit an issue on GitHub.

-Brands may wish for their icon to be removed from the library by opening an issue on GitHub or contacting procodehello@gmail.com explaining their affiliation with their company.